Finding the best mutual funds is an increasingly difficult task in a world with so many to choose from.

 The Danger Within

 Why do investors need to know the holdings of mutual funds before they buy?
-They need to know to be sure they do not buy a mutual fund that might blow up.
-Buying a mutual find without analyzing its holdings is like buying a stock without analyzing its business and finances.
+They need to know to be sure they do not buy a fund that might blow up.
+Buying a fund without analyzing its holdings is like buying a stock without analyzing its business and finances.
 As Barron’s says, investors should know the Danger Within.
 No matter how cheap, if it holds bad stocks, the mutual fund’s performance will be bad.

 Finding the Style Mutual Funds with the Best Holdings

 Figure 1 shows my top rated mutual fund for each style.
 Importantly, my ratings on mutual funds are based primarily on my stock ratings of their holdings.
 My firm covers over 3000 stocks and is known for the due diligence we do for each stock we cover.
-Accordingly, our coverage of mutual funds leverages the diligence we do on each stock by rating mutual funds based on the aggregated ratings of the stocks each fund holds.
+Accordingly, our coverage of mutual funds leverages the diligence we do on each stock by rating mutual funds based on the aggregated ratings of the stocks each mutual fund holds.

 Sometimes, you get what you pay for.